Green Smoothie Gourmet

 chocolate sugar cookies

-flour : Use all purpose flour or gluten free 1 to 1 baking flour.
-You can use oat flour, but the cookie will be crunchy not chewy.
+flour : Use all-purpose flour or gluten free baking flour.
+You can use oat flour but use ½ cup more as it is more absorbent.

 baking soda : Needed to react with the sugar and lift the cookie.
 Do not use baking powder as it will not provide the needed reaction for chewy cookies.